-Strategic activities are actions, projects and other activities that are designed to generate outcomes that ultimately lead to attaining objectives, goals and eventually to achieving the organisation’s vision.
+Strategic activities are actions, projects and other activities that are designed to achieve specific outcomes and objectives.

 As can be seen in the diagram, activities are the foundation of the strategy model which means that they are the most critical element of any strategic plan and are the elements that help translate the strategic plan into a detailed business plan.

-This is a crucial distinction and should be applied to every decision that you have to make while implementing an activity.
-For example, if you are managing a project and you have a decision to may as to which direction to take in a particular aspect of the project.
-In these circumstances you should always as does this action/activity lead to achieving the outcome that I am aiming for?
+For example, if you are managing a project and you have a decision to make as to which direction to take in a particular aspect of the project.
+In these circumstances you should always ask ‘does this action/activity lead to achieving the outcome that I am aiming for?’
 If the answer is yes then it is the correct course of action.

 It is also important to measure the results of strategic activates in order to ensure that they are resulting in the desired outcomes.
 The earlier you can identify issues with activities the quicker you can take steps to correct them and get your strategy implementation back on track.